Fearless (novel series): First story arc

 The first story arc shows Oliver "Loki" Moore (the leader of a Russian terrorist organization), trying to regain Gaia's trust due to his mistaken belief that she is his daughter.
 He uses several extreme methods to get close to her and issues commands for his agents to track her movements, which continues throughout the entire series.
-This endangers not only Gaia, but the people around her, as she has recently begun her Junior year at a New York City high school.
+This endangers not only Gaia, but the people around her, as she has recently begun her junior year at a New York City high school.
 She makes several friends, including the paraplegic Ed Fargo and the college student Sam, whom Gaia has a crush on.
 Her crush is made complicated by the fact Sam is dating Gaia's rival and bitter school enemy: Heather.

 Loki attempts to isolate Gaia by kidnapping or killing anyone close to her, which results in the kidnapping of Sam.
 Gaia manages to rescue Sam from Loki's operatives, but is unable to save her best friend Mary or her foster mother Ella from Loki's schemes; Mary is assassinated and Ella (a secret operative for Loki) sacrifices herself for Gaia.
 Heather breaks up with Sam and begins dating Ed, but dumps him shortly after her older sister Phoebe goes to rehab for anorexia nervosa.
 Gaia begins to date Sam, but the relationship is constantly strained by stress placed upon Sam from his college dormitory RA Josh (who works for Loki) and is later ended completely with Sam's apparent death.
 Things are further complicated when it is revealed that Josh is one of four clones created by Loki.
 One of the clones befriends and becomes infatuated with Heather, giving her a "fearless serum" created by Loki (based on research from Gaia's genome).
 Unexpectedly, this causes Heather to go blind.

 During this time Ed undergoes a surgery that corrects his paraplegia and Gaia manages to befriend Heather after rescuing her from a murder attempt.
 The characters of Natasha and Tatiana (a Russian mother and daughter), are introduced into the series and move in with Tom (Gaia's biological father) and Gaia.
-Eventually Gaia begins to date Ed and the two form a romantic and sexual relationship together, but they become distant after Ed is almost killed by an assassin - Gaia realizes anyone she gets close to is vulnerable to assault or death.
+Eventually Gaia begins to date Ed and the two form a romantic and sexual relationship, but they become distant after Ed is almost killed by an assassin.
+Gaia realizes anyone she gets close to is vulnerable to assault or death.

 Loki realizes he will never gain Gaia's full trust after she rejects his proposal to collaborate with him and inherit his criminal organization.
 His attempts to clone Gaia and create a successful fearless serum fail.
-After a deadly confrontation between the Josh clones, Loki, Tom and Gaia; Loki attempts to take the fearless serum, but falls into a coma.
+After a deadly confrontation between the Josh clones, Loki, Tom and Gaia, Loki attempts to take the fearless serum, but falls into a coma.
 The story arc concludes with Tom also falling into a coma after partaking in a celebratory dinner with Gaia, Ed, Natasha and Tatiana.
 Tom goes missing from the hospital shortly after and is presumed to have been captured by a mysterious organization operating out of Loki's control.